-Why support for the Raspberry Pi 4 Model B took so long
+The journey to official support for Raspberry Pi 4 Model B

-The ODROID-C4 is another alternative to the Raspberry Pi Model B which has better storage options thanks to an onboard eMMC connector.
-Just as with the ASUS Tinker Board, the SoC comes with a little heat sink, which should help with keeping everything running smoothly and prevent it from throttling.
-According to their benchmarks, the ODROID-C4 outperforms the Raspberry Pi 4 partially due to a more powerful CPU and DDR4 RAM.
+The ODROID-C4 offers another alternative to the Raspberry Pi Model B, boasting superior storage options courtesy of an onboard eMMC connector.
+Like the ASUS Tinker Board, the SoC includes a small heat sink to maintain optimal performance and prevent throttling.
+Benchmarks show that the ODROID-C4 outperforms the Raspberry Pi 4, thanks in part to a more powerful CPU and DDR4 RAM.